matthewmarone/bigmac-client/README.md

    - Comming soon....
 5. Other
    - **Mobile first**, and laid out in such a way that it would be easy to add ADA compliance later.
 Matthew is not an ADA Compliance expert, but willing to learn and self teach!
-   - Theming, there is a theme folder where all colors and styles of the app could be globally modified based on the [MaterialUI's Theming](https://material-ui.com/customization/theming/)
+   - Theming, there is a theme folder where all colors and styles of the app could be globally modified based on [MaterialUI's Theming](https://material-ui.com/customization/theming/)

 ## Install and Run